iansu/talks/talks/zero-dependency-clis/slides-v3.md

 - Dependencies do introduce some overhead in the development and deploy process
   - Users need to install the dependencies to run and develop on a project
   - Dependencies need to be installed or bundled at build time
-- If you're building a complex app it probably already has a build and deploy pipeline and many dependencies so adding more dependencies probably doesn't make much of a difference
+- If you're building a complex app it probably already has a build and deploy pipeline and many dependencies so adding more dependencies likely doesn't make much of a difference
 - For smaller apps and libraries, like CLIs or shell scripts, not having an install or build step makes setup, contributing and distribution easier

 </v-clicks>